 Holy Stone produces a variety of drones designed for various ages and experience levels, from beginner to expert.
 But choosing the right Holy Stone drone for yourself or your child can be difficult.
 What features should you look for?
 Is a particular model well-suited for your needs and experience level?
-We tested the Holy Stone F181W Drone to see how it stacks up.
+We tested the Holy Stone F181W Drone (which you can buy here) to see how it stacks up.

 Our Score for the Holy Stone F181W Drone